ml4ai/delphi/docs/grfn_spec.md

 FOR NOW: have the lambda function reference the source code that does the computation, in the translated Python generated by program analysis.
 Any variables that are involved in the computation must be listed in the \"source\" list of variables (\<variable\_name\> references) in the \<function\_assign\_spec\>.

 As noted above, due to the more semantically rich identifier specification and `<identifier_string>` representation, it is not straightforward to use the `<identifier_string>` as the python symbol in the translated Python generated by program analysis.
-Instead, function and variable identifiers will be represented int he generated Python using their gensym.
+Instead, function and variable identifiers will be represented in the generated Python using their gensym.
 For debugging and visualization purposes, the generated Python code may be displayed with `<identifier_string>` (or some version that is closer to legal Python naming, although in general it does not appear to be possible to create \"safe\" Python names directly from `<identifier_string>`s).

 ### Function Decision specification